 The Green Shed is stocked exclusively with items produced on the island, and boasts a large range of hand crafted goods, including felt animals, slippers, pictures and bags, handmade soaps, jewellery, re-cycled slate paintings, and painted buoys, many unique to Muck.
 The Green Shed also stocks local seasonal vegetables, and is open 24/7 on an honesty basis.
 Internet access and Wi-fi are available at both the Community Hall and The Craft Shop & Tearoom.

 View from Muck to Eigg

 Bought by the Nature Conservancy Council (now called Scottish Natural Heritage) in 1957, Rum is one of Scotland's finest National Nature Reserves.
 The island is a haven for a variety of birds and animals including sea eagles, deer, goats, otters, seals and many others, and provides a superb opportunity for detailed research.

 The Community Trust Ranger Service offers guided walks and evening talks from April to October - telephone: 01687 462404.
-You can read the Rum Ranger's Blog online for the latest island news and wildlife sightings.
 Visitors are welcome to follow the nature trails laid out around the village of Kinloch.
 The newly-built otter hide is situated along a path which is easily reachable from the ferry terminal (turn left at the top of the pier).